sourcegraph/handbook/content/departments/marketing/content/editorial/editorial-process.md

 1. When you are ready, please @ mention the Content team members listed in the issue template.
 An editor will be assigned and will give you feedback on your idea.
 1. Next we'll decide on a timeline together and discuss any images or graphics that you want to include so we can organize design work.
 1. First draft is submitted by the first draft deadline.
 1. An editor and/or peer reviewer is completed by the first draft review deadline.
-Please reference the [peer review template](https://docs.google.com/document/d/1KHFMIGmbmDPsE8EYPAf4DPD6kek_1dRnKf49wG5foU0/edit) when conducting your review.
-You do not need to answer every reflection question.
-This is a guide to help you provide useful and actionable feedback to the author.
+The peer reviewer should focus on the coherence, technical accuracy, and impact of the post.
 1. A second draft is submitted.
 This may be your final draft.
 If there are still issues to resolve, your editor may request a third draft.
 1. The editor does a final copyedit.
 1. Once the final draft is approved by you and your editor, it will be staged and/or scheduled for release.